sucong0826/iSortBox/README.md

 ------

-1.4 **Find sorting keys (private implementation)**
+1.4 **Find sort keys (private implementation)**

-Once you specify the properties whatever you give or you select from `PropertyTable`, **Find sorting keys** is an important step. iSortBox is going to pick out these properties you select then it checks whether these properties are truly existing through `PropertyTable` or direct reflection.
+Once you specify the properties whatever you give or you select from `PropertyTable`, **Find sort keys** is an important step. iSortBox is going to pick out these properties you select then it checks whether these properties are truly existing through `PropertyTable` or direct reflection.
 After checking, the remaining properties will be put into `SortKey` which has the same role as `PropertyTableItem`.

-The result of finding sort key  is `List<TwoTuple<T, Queue<SortKey>>>`. `TwoTuple<F, S>` is a kind of skill that makes two objects become one object.
+The result of finding sort keys is `List<TwoTuple<T, Queue<SortKey>>>`. `TwoTuple<F, S>` is a kind of skill that makes two objects become one object.
 As above, `T` can be regarded as the type of `Student`, `Queue<SortKey>` is a set of `SortKey` which holds the information of specified properties.

 ------